hmorchid/ada-project-analytixxperts2023/index.md

 | Gender diversity of the cast and the movie's rating | Null or non significant |

 In conclusion, the causal analysis across time periods aligns with the general findings but provides more detailed insights :
 Having a more ethnically diverse cast tends to lead to higher movie box office earnings, but this trend is only evident from the 1970s to the present.
 Surprisingly, between 2005 and 2008, it was observed that greater ethnic diversity in a cast correlated with lower movie ratings.

 ## Conclusion

-The aim of our research was to assess whether diversity in terms of gender and ethnicity had an impact on the success of movies.
+To conclude, the aim of our research was to assess whether diversity in terms of gender and ethnicity had an impact on the success of movies.
 We defined two diversity metrics, **ethnic** and **gender** diversity, measured their value using the [Simpson Diversity Index](https://stats.stackexchange.com/a/62744) and compared them independently to our performance metrics, **box office revenue** and **average ratings**.
 Over all the analyses we performed, we mostly found a **positive correlation between box office revenue and ethnic diversity**.
 We also found some significant negative correlations when comparing other features, but we found them to be negligible since they explained a very low fraction of variance.
 It is very important to note that these analyses were performed mostly with the information given and already available in the [CMU movie dataset](https://www.cs.cmu.edu/~ark/personas/).
 A more robust explanation of the effects we found would require access to other relevant information that could be defined as confounders in our analyses.
 A few of them would be movie budgets, inflation rates, and more complete movie casts.